prabhu-mannu/k8s-eni-tagger/README.md

   - **Prometheus Metrics**: Tracks API latency, operation counts, and active workers.
   - **Health Checks**: Readiness probe verifies AWS connectivity.

+### Rate Limiting Tuning

+The controller interacts with the AWS EC2 API, which has strict rate limits.

+- `--aws-rate-limit-qps`: Defaults to 10.
+Increase this for large clusters with high pod churn, but beware of `RequestLimitExceeded` errors.
+- `--aws-rate-limit-burst`: Defaults to 20.
+Allows short bursts of activity (e.g., node startup).
+- **Recommendation**: For >1000 pods, consider increasing QPS to 20 or 30, and Burst to 50.
+Monitor the `aws_api_latency_seconds` metric.

 ## 📦 Installation

 ### Prerequisites